Why do Catholics pray to Saints? Aren't all Christians Saints?

 Is calling a saint "holy" blasphemous?

-In 2011, I (Hugh) got married to Diane, and began reading a fantastic Evangelical book called "Love Dare" by the makers of the hit movie "Fireproof" about how to make a great marriage.
+In 2011, I (David) got married to Kirsten, and began reading a fantastic Evangelical book called "Love Dare" by the makers of the hit movie "Fireproof" about how to make a great marriage.
 On page 72 they describe the word "holy" as it applies to your spouse.

 There is another word that calls us to a higher place, a word that isn’t often equated with marriage, though its relevance cannot be underestimated… To say your mate should be “holy” to you doesn’t mean that he or she is perfect.
 Holiness means set aside for a higher purpose, no longer common or everyday but special and unique… sacred to you, a person to be honored, praised and defended.
 (Love Dare, pg.
 72)